Outlier-Media-Detroit/2025-meet-your-mayor/README.md

-├── candidate-content.js  # JS object with each candidate's info and question responses ├── candidate-list.json   # A JSON list of each candidate and their full name ├── question-content.js   # JS object with each quiz question and set of responses ├── gatsby-config.js      # Gatsby configuration
+├── candidate-content.js  # JS object with each candidate's info and question responses ├── candidate-list.json   # A JSON list of each candidate and their full name ├── question-content.js   # JS object with each quiz question and set of responses ├── correction-content.js # JS object with any corrections ├── gatsby-config.js      # Gatsby configuration
 ├── gatsby-node.js        # Gatsby Node APIs
 ├── package.json          # Project metadata and dependencies